-The four spatial layers contain geographic data about features - i.e. the locations of features - which are displayed on the map.
-However, some spatial layers also contain a few attributes associated with each feature, provided in an associated table (e.g. the broad habitat of area features).
+The four spatial layers contain the geographic data about features - i.e. the locations of features - which are displayed on the map.
+However, some spatial layers also contain a few attributes associated with each feature (e.g. the broad habitat of area features).